 Mattresses and box springs should be wrapped in plastic for protection.

 To avoid disappointment, and to help us keep on schedule, please limit holiday and midsummer weekend freight to personal and grocery items.
-You should hold off moving your wood stove or new furniture until mid-week or a quieter weekend.
 Ask a freight agent for suggestions.